Dental SEO: The Ultimate Guide

 It’s About Your Users

 Don’t forget that ultimately it is about your users.
 Create your content in way that meaningful and helpful when users land on your website.
 Make each page of your website easy to use.
 Site users are typically trying to answer questions, so don’t make them click through more menus and pages than necessary to find what they seek.
 While you don’t need to doggedly adhere to a 3-click rule (as in everything on your site should be reachable with no more than 3 clicks from the main page), try to make navigating your site as easy as possible without overwhelming users with too much information on any one page.

-They may want to know how much an initial exam is going to cost, will dental x-rays be included in the exam or what cosmetic dentistry services you provide.
+Potential patients may want to know how much an initial exam is going to cost, or will dental x-rays be included in the exam, or what cosmetic dentistry services you provide.
 Make it all about them!
 Provide them with the information they are seeking by spelling out as much as you can right there on your site.
 Many searchers would much rather find this info on your site than make a phone call to your office.

 Site Speed Matters

-Now site speed is not something that immediately comes to mind when you ask yourself, “How can I make my dental website optimized?”, but it ties back into user experience.
-No one wants to wait a longtime for a webpage to load.
-As a matter of fact if it takes too long they will will immediately click the back button which reduces your dwell time and increases your bounce rate.
-As you can image those two factors will have a negative impact on your ranking.
+Site speed may not be something that immediately comes to mind when you ask yourself, “How can I make my dental website optimized?” but it ties back into user experience.
+No one wants to wait a long time for a webpage to load.
+If it takes too long, they will click the back button which reduces your dwell time and increases your bounce rate.
+As you can imagine, poor dwell time and bounce rates will have a negative impact on your ranking.
 Google actually provides a tool that you can use to test the speed of your website so you can see how it’s doing.

 Consider Multiple Devices

 You should consider load time on mobile devices too, not just the site speed on desktops.
-While we are talking about mobile, make sure your site is compatible across multiple device; desktop, mobile, netbook, tablets, etc.
+And while we are talking about mobile, make sure your site is compatible across multiple devices: desktop, mobile, netbook, tablets, etc.

 Linking Within Your Site